-On behalf of the Board of Directors of Duty Free International Limited ("DFI", and together with its subsidiaries, the "Group"), I am pleased to present to you our annual report and audited financial statements for the financial year ended 29 February 2016 ("FY2016").
+On behalf of the Board of Directors of Duty Free International Limited ("DFI" or "Company", and together with its subsidiaries, the “Group”), I am pleased to present to you our annual report and audited financial statements for the financial year ended 28 February 2017 ("FY2017").

 The business environment in FY2017 was challenging for DFI, with the slowdown in the economy brought on by low oil prices and subdued global trade.
 Currency fluctuations against the Malaysian Ringgit, the rise of inflationary cost and weaker consumer purchasing sentiments had an effect on our FY2017 financial performance.
 Nevertheless, there are some expectations of an improvement in Malaysia's export-led economy this year, with a pickup in global trade and higher fixed investment due to higher oil prices and better-than-expected performance in major economies, particularly the United States, China, Japan and certain European countries.
 1

 Despite the sluggish pace of the economy in FY2017, DFI's business continued to be stable and profitable.
 Our turnover in FY2017 of RM632.6 million saw a 4.6% increase from RM604.5 million in FY2016.
 Earnings before interest, tax, depreciation and amortisation ("EBITDA") of RM104.6 million and profit before tax ("PBT") of RM97.8 million registered a 13.6% and 15.7% growth in FY2017 respectively as compared to FY2016.
 The increase in profit was largely due to forex gain, an increase in sales volume generated from our outlets alongside an improvement in the pricing of some merchandises.